-A member of The Society of Authors, The Historical Novels Society and The Romantic Novelists’ Association, Charlotte has given talks and workshops at conferences and to smaller groups.
+A member of The Romantic Novelists’ Association, The Society of Authors and The Historical Novel Society, Charlotte loves to share her knowledge and has given talks and workshops on writing, both at conferences and to smaller groups.

 Vivaldi and Violets was published in the Romantic Novelists’ Association’s Fiftieth Anniversary Anthology, Loves Me, Loves Me Not in 2009.Tweet